 - a.
 OPPD implemented significant improvements to the COG application and interconnection process in April 2020 and continues to use feedback from customers, contractors, employees and other stakeholders to improve the process. - b.
 Since April 2020, OPPD has implemented information campaigns to provide accurate COG information for the benefit of our customers. - c.
 The COG annual application volume has increased rapidly growing from 20 in 2019 to 544 in 2021.
 This growth is not expected to slow in 2022. - d.
 A COG Trade Ally Program is being rolled out this month to improve alignment and education among key external stakeholders.

-APPROVED FOR REPORTING TO BOARD:

--DocuSigned by: JULI A. (omstock
+Juli a.
+Comstock

-Juli A. Comstock Vice President - Customer Service -Docusigned by: C. Janier Fernandez
+Juli A. Comstock

+Vice President - Customer Service

+bocabiglica by.

 Attachment: Presentation

 OPPD Customer-Owned Generation (COG) Trade Ally Program